ChrisGvn/python_file_encryption/README.md

 #### ii) The Salt

-Because I need the encryprion to be reversible and I don't intend to store a key file, generating a salt randomly with a line like `salt = os.urandom(16)` is not wise.
+Because I need the encryption to be reversible and I don't intend to store a key file, generating a salt randomly with a line like `salt = os.urandom(16)` is not wise.
 This is why back in the PBKDF2HMAC init, I fed the user's input to the salt variable: `salt=userinput`.